YOGA TRAINING CONTENT

 Components of a cohesive and

 We integrate the above components into our yoga teacher training to make it cohesive and integrated.
 Classic theory, meditation, pranayama, regular asana practice, student teaching and integration exercises are the through-line of our program.
 A typical class will have most of these components.

 Students study, learn and integrate this content into their yoga practice and into their lives.
 The training culminates in a final practicum for the public.
 It’s the student’s turn to teach the room.

 Asana has always been integral to our program.
-We recognize most of the world relates to yoga through the postures and students are proficient at instructing them.
+We recognize most of the world relates to yoga through the postures and students learn to instruct them proficiently.
 At the same time, there are many other components to a complete yoga practice.

 We want you to assimilate the teachings over time so they become woven into your lifestyle at a sustainable pace.
 We present each topic in the largest scope and progresses towards greater detail.
 Gradually the students deepens their knowledge.

 As a rule, yoga teacher training is a powerful experience.
 However, I would be leery of trainings that extol that their program will radically change your life.